cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-policies/payload-logging.md

 1. Go to **Logs** > **Gateway** > **HTTP**.

-2. Navigate to the DLP log you are interested in reviewing and expand the row.
+2. Go to the DLP log you are interested in reviewing and expand the row.

 3. Select **Decrypt Payload Log**.